VISIT THE MUSEUM

 To all our amazing visitors,

-We are so excited to have the museum open again, please helps us all by following the posted guidelines below when you come to see us.
+We have been open for nearly two months and we appreciate all those who have visited.
+Please, continue to help us by following the posted guidelines below when you come to see us.

 -come see us between 10AM-12PM for high-risk individuals.